 The technitium-99 bone scan is the most widely used study to document the evidence of osteomyelitis.
 However, Tc-99 is known for its sensitivity, but not for its specificity.
-It is very important to use a three or even four-phase bone scan to differentiate infections of the soft tissues around bone from infection within bone.
-The three-phase bone scan is composed of a radionuclide angiogram (first phase), an immediate post-injection blood pool image (second phase), and a 2 to 4 hour delayed image (third phase).
-Recent evidence suggests that a fourth phase, another delayed image taken 24 hours post-injection, may be helpful (10).
+It is very important to utilize a three- or even four-phase bone scan to differentiate infection of the soft tissues around bone from infection within bone.
+The three-phase bone scan is composed of a radionuclide angiogram (first phase) - demonstrating the dynamic blood flow to the area, an immediate postinjection blood pool image (second phase) - representing relative vascular flow, and a 2 to 4 hour delayed image (third phase)-reflecting skeletal uptake.
+Recent evidence suggests that a fourth phase, another delayed image taken 24 hours post-injection, may be helpful (11).

-The first phase consists of several images taken in rapid sequence 1 to 3 seconds apart as the isotope approaches the extremity.
+The first phase consists of several images taken in rapid

+sequence 1 to 2 seconds apart as the isotope approaches the extremity.
 This affords a dynamic visualization of blood flow to the extremity and functions much like an angiogram.
 The second phase is also a vascular phase and is taken only minutes after injection of the isotope.
 After the first several minutes, an equilibrium is reached throughout the blood volume and a series of images can be taken to demonstrate the "blood pool."
-This term accurately describes the quantity of blood "pooling" present in the capillary beds and veins.
+This term accurately describes the quantity of blood "pooling" or present in the capillary beds and veins.
 Thus, the first two phases demonstrate the vascularity to the region and will be "hot" whether the infectious process is soft tissue or bone.

 The delayed image phases (third and fourth phases) take advantage of the Tc-99 as a "bone-seeking" isotope or an isotope which demonstrates the amount of osteoblastic activity.
 By taking an image 2 to 4 hours after injection, one has allowed osteoblasts to use the isotope in the production of new bone, whether for repair or maintenance.
 One has also allowed the excretion of most of the unused isotope since the half-life of Tc-99 is about 6 hours.
 The greater the delay, the more the bone activity and the less the soft tissue activity.
 The fourth phase may actually prove to be the most valuable although dropping activity may make imaging more difficult.
 In the diabetic with severe vascular disease, the isotope may localize in bone very slowly and be excreted very slowly as well.
-An image 5-24 hours after injection may be more helpful in diagnosing osteomyelitis in such instances (11).
+An image 5-24 hours after injection may be more helpful in diagnosing osteomyelitis in such instances (12).

-The most reliable evaluation of an osteomyelitic process comes from the evaluation of all of the phases simultaneously.
+The best evaluation of an osteomyelitis process comes from the evaluation of all of the phases simultaneously.
 The earlier phases will be "hot" in the face of soft tissue and/or bone infection.
-However, if a soft tissue infection alone is present the third and fourth phases should demonstrate comparatively less activity.
-A Tc-99 bone scan that does not demonstrate appreciable activity in the third and fourth phases significantly decreases the likelihood of osteomyelitis.
-If the third and fourth phases seem to demonstrate similar or greater activity, then osteomyelitis may be suspected.
+However, if a soft tissue infection alone is present the third and fourth phases should demonstrate comparatively less activity and any activity present should be more diffuse.
+A Tc-99 bone scan that does not demonstrate appreciable activity in the third and fourth phases significantly decreases the probability of osteomyelitis.
+If the third and fourth phases seem to demonstrate similar or greater activity with discrete focal uptake, then osteomyelitis may be suspected.

-Difficulty arises in the diabetic with osteoarthropathy in that the bone scan may be "hot" in all phases due to the bone activity associated with this hyperemic pathogenic process.
-One must recognize this limitation, but with skill and experience one can utilize Tc-99 bone scans and specific diagnostic patterns to occasionally establish the presence or absence of osteomyelitis even with concomitant osteoarthropathy.
+Difficulty arises in the diabetic with osteoarthropathy in that the bone scan may be "hot" in all phases due to the bone activity associated with this hyperemic and pathogenic process.
+One must recognize this limitation, but with skill and experience one can still utilize Tc-99 bone scans and specific diagnostic patterns to occasionally establish the presence or absence of osteomyelitis even with concomitant osteoarthropathy.